Monitoring (medicine): Change in status versus test variability

 For example, if a patient has a hemoglobin level of 100 g/L, the analytical variation (CVa) is 1.8% and the intra-individual variability CVi is 2.2%, then the critical difference is 8.1 g/L. Thus, for changes of less than 8 g/L since a previous test, the possibility that the change is completely caused by test-retest variability may need to be considered in addition to considering effects of, for example, diseases or treatments.

 Critical differences for other tests include early morning urinary albumin concentration, with a critical difference of 40%.

 Delta check

 In a clinical laboratory, a delta check is a laboratory quality control method that compares a current test result with previous test results of the same person, and detects whether there is a substantial difference, as can be defined as a critical difference as per previous section, or defined by other pre-defined criteria.
 If the difference exceeds the pre-defined criteria, the result is reported only after manual confirmation by laboratory personnel, in order to exclude a laboratory error as a cause of the difference.
+In order to flag samples as deviating from previously, the exact cutoff values are chosen to give a balance between sensitivity and the risk of being overwhelmed by false-positive flags.
+This balance, in turn, depends on the different kinds of clinical situations where the cutoffs are used, and hence, different cutoffs are often used at different departments even in the same hospital.